IvanMadera/microblogging/README.md

 ## Description

-Microblogging is a digital window module.
+Microblogging is a Digital-Window module.
 Designed as a social network in blog format.

 ## Project setup
 ```